Creating the Drawings

 I also intentionally slightly overexpose many photos so that the underframe detail is more visible.

 Here is a 50% crop of the first Dash 9-44CWL photo above, showing how I might measure something such as the walkway height.
 CN diagrams list the Dash 9-44CWL walkway height as 67.625", which is lower than other Dash-8 and Dash-9 locomotives.
-Measurements from the top of the rail will often vary considerably as wheels wear - on this unit, the wheels (normally 42") are very worn.
+Measurements from the top of the rail will often vary considerably as wheels wear - on this unit, the wheels (normally 42") are so heavily worn that they would reduce the walkway height by about 2" compared to new wheels.
 I therefore always measure the walkway height from the axle centers, which tends to be pretty consistent.

 Based on the truck wheelbase (13' 2", or 158") and the pixel measurements from the photo (758 px wheelbase, 223 px axle-to-walkway height), the axle-to-walkway measurement works out to about 46.5".
 Adding 21" (the radius of a new wheel) gives a walkway height measurement of 67.5", which closely matches the nominal dimension of 67.625".

-Based on the Dash-7 cab height of 105", I used photos to derive a central hood height of 102", which I thought was common to all GE units prior to the AC6000CW and Evolution series.
+Based on the Dash-7 cab height of 105", I used photos to derive a central hood height of 102" above the walkway, which I thought was common to all GE units prior to the AC6000CW and Evolution series.
 But when I tried to combine a 102" hood with a Dash-9 cab (drawn at 114.25") and Dash-9 radiators (scaled from photos), they did not line up: the hood was too high.
-However, as it happened, I had just taken photos of a C30-7 and C39-8 from the same angle at the same location, so I tried measuring them—and discovered that the hood was 1 inch lower on the Dash-8 (101") than on the Dash-7.
-Using the 1-inch lower hood height solved the problem in the Dash-9 drawings I was working on.
+However, as it happened, I had just taken photos of a C30-7 and C39-8 from the same angle at the same location, so I tried measuring them—and discovered that the hood and engine room doors on the Dash-8 were 1 inch lower than on the Dash-7.
+Using a 101" hood height solved the problem in the Dash-9 drawings I was working on.

 Finally, I tried bridging the gap between the Dash-7 and Dash-9 series by comparing these dimensions to later standard-cab Dash-8 units (the C39-8 and other early Dash-8s still retained some Dash-7 dimensions).
 The figures I had found suggested the six-axle Dash-8 walkway was lowered by 5.25" between the Dash 8-40C and Dash 8-40CW (75" to 69.75") to account for the taller wide-nosed cab.
 Subtracting 5.25" from the wide-nosed cab height (114.375") suggested a standard cab height of about 109".
 When I used a few B39-8 photos to extrapolate the standard cab height based on a hood height of 101", I arrived at a cab height of 109".
 The figures matched.